8

 – alesplin

-Apr 9, 2014 at 3:36
+Commented Apr 9, 2014 at 3:36

 • @alesplin I have run outdoors without shoes.
 Heck, I have played sports without shoes and you know what my first concern always was?
 Not stepping on peddles and broken glasses.
 I don't know the terrains you've run and why you never had to worry about those.
 However, I do know that they are legitimate concerns.
 Also, you might prefer running without shoes, that doesn't make it less tasking on the legs.
 Go jump on the carpet vs hard floor.
 Or on a trampoline vs hard floor.
-Apr 9, 2014 at 3:54
+Commented Apr 9, 2014 at 3:54

 Your Answer